arbor-sim/arbor/doc/co_morphology.rst

 Morphologies in Arbor are modeled as a set of one dimensional cables of variable radius, joined together to form a tree.

-The building blocks of morpholgies tree are points and segments.
+The building blocks of morphology tree are points and segments.
 A *point* is a three-dimensional location and a radius, used to mark the centre and radius of the cable.